-The coronavirus is continuing to spread across China and the world with nine cases confirmed in the UK.
+The coronavirus is continuing to spread across China and the world with 35 cases confirmed in the UK.

 But should Britons be more concerned by the spread of seasonal flu?

 What might start off as a fever and a couple of days off work could lead to something more fatal and last season 1,692 people in England died from the viral infection.

 So how do the viruses compare and will scientists ever create a universal vaccine?